c4software/pi-as-keyboard/README.md

 / ! \ Important : Do not connect the Pi on the Power connector.
 Use the « Data » USB port.

+All this setup as been tested on my Raspberry Pi Zero W the 2016/03/21.

 ## Install

+Connect on the Pi and run the setup script.

 ```sh
 $ sudo ./setup.sh